MikroElektronika/mikrosdk_click_v2/clicks/dcmotor10/DETAILS.md

 ---
-# DC Motor 10 click
+# DC Motor 10 Click

 DC Motor 10 Click is a brushed DC motor driver with the current limiting and current sensing.
 It is based on the TLE 6208-6 G, an Hex-Half-Bridge / Double Six-Driver IC, optimized for motor driving applications.